kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-07-digital-edition-eleanor-picks.md

 ---
-title: "Digital Edition: Where will our next release take you?"
+title: "Digital Edition: Where will our new release take you?"
 feature: /assets/img/posts/the_sick_child.jpg
 authors:
   - jedge